valhugnat1/planning-agent/README.md

-#  Agent planner
+#  planning-agent

 ## Overview

-`My Agent` is an AI-driven application designed to execute tasks based on a structured plan.
+`planning-agent` is an AI-driven application designed to execute tasks based on a structured plan.
 It leverages various AI models and tools to plan, execute, and manage tasks efficiently.
 The application is built using a modular architecture, making it easy to extend and customize.

 ## Features